What is a Home Theatre Power Manager

 PCs have power supplies with power filtering and other voltage-regulating features, so a power conditioner is unnecessary for computers and other electronics.

-Connecting them to a power conditioner will not hurt, but it might not make much of a difference.
+Connecting them to a power conditioner will not hurt, but it might not make much difference.

 Easy Cable Management